QuizandSurveyMaster/quiz_master_next/readme.txt

 == Changelog ==

-= 7.1.17 (May 27, 2021) =
+= 7.1.17 (May 28, 2021) =
-* Bug: Fixed the issue page title showing Nan:Nan:Nan on reload.
+* Bug: Fixed the issue where page title shows Nan:Nan:Nan on reload.
-* Bug: Fixed the issue editing duplicate questions updates original questions.
+* Bug: Fixed the issue when editing duplicate questions updates original questions.

 = 7.1.16 (April 29, 2021) =
 * Bug: Fixed the issue with Facebook share.